 How it Helps:

 Storyboarding helps children break down a story into its essential elements, making it easier to understand the sequence and structure.
-It’s a visual and engaging way to develop narrative skills and remember story details.
+It is one of the most enjoyable activities for teaching reading comprehension in a visual and engaging way, helping to develop narrative skills and enhance memory of story details.

 11. Predicting the Next Part